RandomMeas

 • N::Int: Number of sites (qubits).

-• local_unitary::Vector{ITensor}: A vector of N ITensors representing the local unitary basis rotations.
+• basis_transformation::Vector{ITensor}: A vector of N ITensors representing the local unitary basis rotations.

 • site_indices::Vector{Index{Int64}}: A vector of site indices of length N.